jinglebiscuits/bhamai-circle-dashboard/README.md

 # Birmingham AI Circle Dashboard

 ## Project Idea
-- Build a lightweight, 1-page analytics experience to spotlight what's happening inside the Birmingham AI Circle community.
+- Build a lightweight, 1-page analytics experience for Birmingham AI organizers to spotlight what's happening inside the community.
-- Use Circle.so's headless API (or alternative data exports if needed) to surface high-level stats and timely insights.
+- Use Circle.so's headless API with admin-level access to pull activity data, surface high-level stats, and highlight emerging interests.

 ## Guiding Questions
 - How active is the community right now?
 - Which spaces/channels are buzzing, and what themes are trending?
-- What topics or member contributions could inspire the next meetup agenda?
+- Which conversations and interests should shape future Birmingham AI sessions?

 ## Early Focus Areas
-- Participation signals: active members, post/comment volume, new members joining.
+- Participation signals: active members, post/comment volume, new members joining, returning members.
-- Content themes: keywords, sentiment, or notable discussions across spaces.
+- Content themes: keywords, sentiment clues, or notable discussions across spaces.
-- Space-level snapshots: highlight differences between core groups or channels.
+- Space-level snapshots: highlight differences between core groups or channels and surface under-engaged areas.
+- Opportunity prompts: translate the data into suggestions for next meetups or program ideas.

+## Intended Audience
+- Birmingham AI organizers looking for a quick "state of the community" readout.
+- Stakeholders who need evidence-backed talking points to nudge engagement or plan events.

 ## Flexibility & Scope
 - Start small: a single-page view is enough; keep the stack simple and easy to iterate.
-- Prioritize clear storytelling over exhaustive detail—show "what's going on" at a glance.
+- Prioritize clear storytelling over exhaustive detail—show "what's going on" at a glance, with actionable follow-ups.
-- Stay open to manual data collection or placeholder content while API access is sorted out.
+- Stay open to interim data sources (e.g. CSV exports) if headless API authentication is still pending, but plan for automated pulls.

 ## Open Questions
-- What API access level do we have today, and what rate limits or authentication steps apply?
+- Do we have all required headless/admin API permissions and clarity on rate limits?
-- Are there any must-track metrics for the founder (e.g., DMs, event RSVPs)?
+- Which metrics are must-have for leadership (e.g., DMs, event RSVPs, member segments)?
-- How often should the dashboard refresh, and who will maintain it?
+- How fresh should the data be, and who owns ongoing maintenance?

 ## Next Steps (Suggested)
-- Confirm API credentials and map available endpoints.
+- Confirm API credentials, authentication flow, and key endpoints for analytics aggregation.
-- Sketch the core layout/sections for the 1-page dashboard.
+- Sketch the core layout/sections for the 1-page dashboard, starting with the organizer's top questions.
-- Create a minimal data model or mock dataset to iterate on design quickly.
+- Create a minimal data model or mock dataset to iterate on design quickly, focusing on trends and actionable insights.